stephenbeese/Video-Game-Sales-Analysis/README.md

 * **Hypothesis Testing** — Checks if a pattern or difference is likely real or just chance. *(Start with “no difference” and test against your data)*
 * **t-Test** — Compares the averages of two groups to see if any difference is meaningful, not just random.

-**Why it matters:** These basics help summarise data, see how reliable it is, and make informed decisions from evidence.
+These basics help summarise data, see how reliable it is, and make informed decisions from evidence.